Power of placemaking: Research and engagement

 This project, the Power of Placemaking, explores the role that these community-led and supported placemaking interventions can play in supporting wellbeing.

-With the Healthy Communities Initiative (HCI), Happy Cities conducted research and connected with over 100 placemakers across Canada to reflect on the placemaking transformations we’ve seen over the past few years, with the goal of learning more about how these projects have contributed to greater community wellbeing.
+With Canada’s Placemaking Community (formerly the Healthy Communities Initiative), Happy Cities conducted research and connected with over 100 placemakers across Canada to reflect on the placemaking transformations we’ve seen over the past few years, with the goal of learning more about how these projects have contributed to greater community wellbeing.
 From Tuktoyaktuk to Dawson City, and from Vancouver to Montreal—discover the power of placemaking through these research and stories.

 1. The Power of Placemaking Snapshots